 Guild were another of the really highly respected American guitar companies of the 1950s and 1960s, although they only started producing guitars in 1953.
 They almost immediately had a highly-skilled workforce, taking on ex-Epiphone employees after Epiphone relocated it's production from New York to Philadelphia.

 They produced a wide range of full-body electric acoustics, thinlines (including the well-known Starfire range) and solid bodies.
-Some are quite original in design, others quite traditional, Gibson-styled guitars.
+Some are quite original in design, others quite traditional Epiphone and Gibson-styled guitars.

 For more about Guild instruments see the Guild Index